 Subject: Modern History

-For an overview of the collection, do an author search on "Prothero, G. W." as former owner or a mixed classmark search on [Prothero].
-The latter brings up items in box order, thus providing rough subject groupings.
-The collection is held off-site and material requires 48 hours (excluding weekends) to be fetched.
+For a full overview of the collection, do an author search on “Playne, Caroline E.” as former owner.
+Most items will also come up via a mixed classmark search on [Playne].
+Items with a classmark beginning [Playne] are held off-site and material requires 48 hours (excluding weekends) to be fetched.

 - ‘Playne Collection’, University of London Archive file, UoL/UL/4/18/54